AI-Generated Code Needs Brakes, Not Accelerator

 What if we let AI fix everything?

-Here comes the irony: AI tools work better on clean, well-documented, and well-structured code.
-If you use AI without discipline, you create a chaotic codebase.
+If you use AI without discipline, you’ll create a chaotic codebase.
 That same chaos makes AI increasingly less effective, until neither it nor humans understand what’s happening.

 The solution isn’t more speed, but better brakes

-XP is simple but powerful: go slower on the small things to go faster on the big picture.
-Invest time in practices that seem “slow” in the short term, like TDD, pair programming, constant refactoring, and small batches, to gain exponential speed in the medium/long term: fewer bugs in production, less technical debt, and practically zero rework.
+Invest time in practices that seem “slow” in the short term, like TDD, pair programming, constant refactoring, and small deliveries, to gain exponential speed in the medium/long term: fewer bugs in production, less technical debt, and practically zero rework.

 It’s important to remember that:

-• Continuous feedback is the only way to know if we’re going in the right direction.
+- Continuous feedback is the only way to know if we’re going in the right direction.
 Speed is useless without feedback loops.

 Behind every successful product are conversations, not just code

-Developing software is about people, not just code.
-We need frameworks that anchor us to people-centered practices.
-XP gives us discipline and empathy: it puts the team at the center and elevates shared understanding above raw speed.
+XP gives us discipline and empathy: it puts the team at the center and elevates shared understanding above brute speed.

-The senior developer role evolves
+The senior developer’s role evolves

-• AI Whisperer: Know how to communicate effectively with AI tools
+- AI Whisperer: Know how to communicate effectively with AI tools

-• AI Quality Gatekeeper: Distinguish between code that works and maintainable code.
+- AI Quality Gatekeeper: Distinguish between code that works and maintainable code.
 AI can solve the immediate problem, but you decide if the solution will be maintainable in 6 months.

 What really matters